nilearn/nilearn/doc/connectivity/region_extraction.rst

 .. topic:: **Page summary**

-   This section shows how to use Region Extractor to extract each connected brain regions/components into a separate brain activation region and also shows how to learn functional connectivity interactions between each separate region.
+   This section shows how to use Region Extractor to extract brain connected regions/components into a separate brain activation region and also shows how to learn functional connectivity interactions between each separate region.